cos316/assignment6-starter-code/README.md

 /*
  * Given a capability and an object, cm.AddWriteapCability(cap, object) returns a new capability
  * that includes all capabilities of cap plus the ability to write object.
+Like mentioned above
+ * for `AddReadCapability()`, the original capability should not be modified.
  */
 func (cm *CapabilityManager) AddWriteCapability(cap *Capability, object interface{}) *Capability

 /*
  * Given a capability and an object, cm.RemoveReadCapability(cap, object) returns a new capability
  * that includes all capabilities of cap minus the ability to read object.
+Like mentioned above
+ * for `AddReadCapability()`, the original capability should not be modified.
  */
 func (cm *CapabilityManager) RemoveReadCapability(cap *Capability, object interface{}) *Capability

 /*
  * Given a capability and an object, cm.RemoveWriteCapability(cap, object) returns a new capability
  * that includes all capabilities of cap minus the ability to write object.
+Like mentioned above
+ * for `AddReadCapability()`, the original capability should not be modified.
  */
 func (cm *CapabilityManager) RemoveWriteCapability(cap *Capability, object interface{}) *Capability
 ```